deathbychocolate/mhelp/README.md

 Comments denoted by `#` will be ignored.
 Comments denoted denoted by `##` but not placed on the same line as a variable or target will also be ignored.
 Any line that contains more than 2 `#` in a row will treat anything past the 2nd as documentation.

-For example, these are the outputs you can expect forr the given Makefiles:
+For example, these are the outputs you can expect for the given Makefiles:

 #### Example Makefile 1:
 ```Makefile